cybersec101/resources/EN_Setting_Security_and_Privacy_Trainer-Resource.md

 #### 3.2 In Detail

-- It	is	possible	for	an	attacker	to	access	your	computer	remotely	without	your	knowledge [^footnote10].
+- It	is	possible	for	an	attacker	to	access	your	computer	remotely	without	your	knowledge [Note 10](#note-10).

-	- There	are	malicious	programs	that	secretly	provide	another	person	with	access	to	your computer;	often	called	Remote	Access	Trojan	programs	(RAT) [^footnote11].
+	- There	are	malicious	programs	that	secretly	provide	another	person	with	access	to	your computer;	often	called	Remote	Access	Trojan	programs	(RAT) [Note 11](#note-11).
 A	criminal	might	trick	you into	installing	the	malware	by	hiding	it	inside	another	file	or	program	or	by 	having	you	click a	link	or	visiting	a	bad	webpage.
 They	can	then	see	what	you	do	on	the	computer,	have access	to	your	files	and	activate	the	camera	and	microphone.

 		- Covering	the	 webcam	ensures	that	they	cannot	see	into	your	home	and	guarantees a	minimum	level	of 	privacy.